stopsopa/research-protractor/README.md

 - [chrome](https://www.google.com/chrome/browser/desktop/index.html)
 - [firefox](https://www.mozilla.org/en-GB/firefox/new/)

-and this git clone repository and go to *windows* directory in this repository and run:
+Clone this repository and go to *windows* directory in this repository and run:

 (before running this below commands, make sure that you have authorised ssh key in under path *..\ssh\id_rsa.ppk* to connect to server)